System development models specify how the activities of the development process are organized in the total system development effort.

 It is easy to understand Problem definition, Feasibility Study, Requirement Analysis, System Design, Coding and Testing, Implementation, System Maintenance

-In this model, customers can realize the system requirement after prototype is brought into operation.
+In this model, customers can realize the system requirement after the prototype is brought into operation.
 It allows more accurate, flexible design and development.
 It takes a low cost in design and development time.

 - Requirement Analysis Quick Design Prototype Building